Locus Robotics vs SuperAGI

 - Real-time analytics — Provides operational insights and performance metrics

-- Management Console — User interface for managing agents.
+- Management Console — Web interface to manage agents and workflows

-- Tool Integration — Connect with various external tools.
+- Tool Integration — Supports connecting external tools and APIs

 - Improves warehouse picking productivity significantly